samaxes/minify-maven-plugin/README.md

 </build>
 ```

-For more information, check the plugin [documentation](http://samaxes.github.com/minify-maven-plugin/) and the [demo application](https://github.com/downloads/samaxes/minify-maven-plugin/minify-maven-plugin-demo-1.6-src.zip).
+For more information, check the plugin [documentation](http://samaxes.github.com/minify-maven-plugin/) and the [demo application](https://github.com/downloads/samaxes/minify-maven-plugin/minify-maven-plugin-demo-1.6.1-src.zip).

+## License

+This distribution is licensed under the terms of the Apache License, Version 2.0 (see LICENSE.txt).